PurpleI2P/i2pd/docs/configuration.md

 * --httpproxy.outbound.length=	- Outbound tunnels length if keys is set.
 3 by default
 * --httpproxy.outbound.quantity= - Outbound tunnels quantity if keys is set.
 5 by default

+* --socksproxy.enabled=  - If SOCKS proxy is enabled. true by default
 * --socksproxy.address= - The address to listen on (SOCKS Proxy)
 * --socksproxy.port=    - The port to listen on (SOCKS Proxy).
 4447 by default
 * --socksproxy.keys=    - optional keys file for SOCKS proxy local destination
+* --socksproxy.inbound.length= 	- Inbound tunnels length if keys is set.
+3 by default
+* --socksproxy.inbound.quantity= - Inbound tunnels quantity if keys is set.
+5 by default
+* --socksproxy.outbound.length=	- Outbound tunnels length if keys is set.
+3 by default
-* --socksproxy.enabled=  - If SOCKS proxy is enabled. true by default
+* --socksproxy.outbound.quantity= - Outbound tunnels quantity if keys is set.
+5 by default
 * --socksproxy.outproxy= - Address of outproxy. requests outside i2p will go there
 * --socksproxy.outproxyport=  - Outproxy remote port

 * --sam.address=        - The address to listen on (SAM bridge)
 * --sam.port=           - Port of SAM bridge.
 Usually 7656.
 SAM is off if not specified